Our Careers Department staff:

 The Gateway programme is designed for students who display a clear direction toward a specific career path.
 Students gain work experience, workplace training, and unit standard achievements which are related to industry.

-Each student is required to gain a minimum of 10 credits throughout their placement.
+Each student is required to gain an average of 20 credits throughout their placement.
 Whenever possible unit standards will be designed around each individual student and their specific place of work, and will also contribute towards their NCEA achievements.
 Students are also required to achieve NCEA requirements within school.
-If students are to move onto apprenticeships, polytechnic, and university NCEA requirements need to be kept up to date.
-View some of our 2017 Gateway students.
+If students are to move onto apprenticeships, Institute of Technologies and university NCEA requirements need to be kept up to date.
+View some of our 2018 Gateway students.